Yorkshireman/rails_angular_casts/README.md

 ###Tests:

 There is some test coverage for the API but no frontend tests yet.
+`rspec` to run the tests.